Summer Equity Research Program

-You qualify if you meet all of the following criteria:
+You qualify if you meet the following criteria:

-1. Have completed at least one undergraduate college year by the start date of the program
+- Have completed at least one undergraduate college year by the start date of the program.

-2. Have completed coursework in the basic sciences and mathematics
+- Have completed at least one course in the basic sciences (some tracks require a lab component) and mathematics or statistics.

 How many positions are available?

 The number of available positions usually depends on funding and the availability of mentors.
-Normally, between 5-10 awards are given each year.
+Last year, we welcomed 24 interns to the Equity program.

 When will I find out if I was accepted?

-We expect to notify all applicants in early May.
+We expect to notify all applicants in February.

 Is it possible for me to take other courses during the summer program?

-Summer Equity Research interns are in the laboratory full-time, from approximately 8 am – 5 pm every weekday.
+Summer Equity interns are expected to be participating full-time, from approximately 8 am – 5 pm every weekday.
 In addition, interns are asked to prepare a poster presentation of their research project and may be asked to attend other seminars.
 Therefore, it is not advisable that interns pursue other coursework during the program.

 How are mentors chosen?

 We strive to match scholars and mentors based on research interests, however not all OHSU researchers are available to serve as mentors during any given summer.
-The more explicit you are about your research interests, the better we can match you with a mentor and lab.
+The more explicit you are about your research interests, the better we can match you with a mentor.

 Where will I be doing my research?